HOW GLUTATHIONE CAN SAVE YOUR PATIENT’S LIFE

 INFOMEDICA’S BOTTOM LINE:

 There is no other compound quite like glutathione.
-It is so important that your patient’s body makes its own supply to protect from tumors, keep DNA-damaging oxidative stress at bay, help the body rid itself of toxins, and keep every cell rejuvenated and healthy.
+It is so important that your patient’s body makes its own supply to protect it from tumors, keep DNA-damaging oxidative stress at bay, help the body rid itself of toxins, and keep every cell rejuvenated and healthy.
 Unfortunately, glutathione levels tend to drop due to aging, genetics, disease, environment, and dozens of other factors out of our control.
 Trying to boost glutathione levels with standard supplements or N-acetylcysteine just doesn’t work.
 But a revolutionary form of this crucial compound developed in France is powerful and effective.

 Taken daily, Glutathione will: